zhiweigu2000/Job-finding/Q&A.md

 ## 9. What is SVM? what parameters you will need to tune during model training?

 SVM is support vector machine.
-The objective is to find a hyperplane in the space that distincyly classifies the data and maximize the margin between the data from both classes.
+The objective is to find a hyperplane in the space that distinctly classifies the data and maximize the margin between the data from both classes.
 In order to do this, a kernal function is used to help transform a lower dimension space to a better dimension.
 We use a loss function to make sure the actual values and the predicted values have the same sign.

 Reference: https://towardsdatascience.com/support-vector-machine-introduction-to-machine-learning-algorithms-934a444fca47